-This Assurance Framework seeks to provide assurance to Government and Parliament (as well as the residents, businesses and other Hull and East Yorkshire stakeholders) that there are robust local systems and processes in place which ensure resources are spent with regularity, propriety and value for money.
+2.2.1 This Assurance Framework seeks to provide assurance to Government and Parliament (as well as the residents, businesses and other Hull and East Yorkshire stakeholders) that there are robust local systems and processes in place which ensure resources are spent with regularity, propriety and value for money.

-2.2.1 Legal Personality
+2.2.2 Legal Personality

-In order to comply with the National Local Growth Assurance Framework, the HEY LEP needed to seek adoption of a legal personality.
-This has involved the application for change of name of the existing Humber LEP Ltd (Company Number: 07988601) to form the new HEY LEP company and to appoint current Board members as Directors to simplify arrangements, with Hull City Council as sole member.
-The Director of Regeneration from Hull City Council also remains a Director of the company.

-This is in the form of a Company Limited by Guarantee and has required all Board Members to become Directors of the company with liability insurance in place to provide protection against personal liability.
-The Company Limited by Guarantee will not be used to transact LEP business as Hull City Council, as the Accountable Body carries out this role on behalf of the LEP.

-Hull and East Yorkshire Local Enterprise Partnership Ltd has been adopted and the name formally changed on 08 June 2021.
+- 2.2.2.1 In order to comply with the National Local Growth Assurance Framework, the HEY LEP adopted a legal personality.
+This involved the application for change of name of the previous Humber LEP Ltd (Company Number: 07988601) to form the new HEY LEP company and to appoint current Board members as Directors to simplify arrangements, with Hull City Council as sole member.
+The Director of Regeneration from Hull City Council also remains a Director of the company. - 2.2.2.2 This is in the form of a Company Limited by Guarantee and has required all Board Members to become Directors of the company with liability insurance in place to provide protection against personal liability.
+The Company Limited by Guarantee will not be used to transact LEP business as Hull City Council, as the Accountable Body carries out this role on behalf of the LEP. - 2.2.2.3 Hull and East Yorkshire Local Enterprise Partnership Ltd has been adopted and the name formally changed on 08 June 2021.
 The Board of the company meets and takes decisions as the company, which are then implemented through the accountable body and other partners.
-Hull and East Yorkshire Local Enterprise Partnership Ltd has an Audit, Finance and Governance Panel.

-Hull and East Yorkshire Local Enterprise Partnership Ltd abides by the laws and regulations that apply to limited companies.
-The LEP Chief Operating Officer is responsible for company administration, ensuring for example that details of directors are kept up to date and compliant annual returns and accounts are submitted to Companies House.

-All businesses in the area have equal access to the LEP.
-The LEP does not operate on a paidmembership basis.
+Hull and East Yorkshire Local Enterprise Partnership Ltd has an Audit, Finance and Governance Panel, who scrutinise various aspects of the LEP's work. - 2.2.2.4 Hull and East Yorkshire Local Enterprise Partnership Ltd abides by the laws and regulations that apply to limited companies.
+The LEP Chief Operating Officer is responsible for company administration, ensuring for example that details of directors are kept up to date and compliant annual returns and accounts are submitted to Companies House. - 2.2.2.5 All businesses in the area have equal access to the LEP.
+The LEP does not operate on a paid-membership basis.

-2.2.2 Accountable Body
+2.2.3 Accountable Body

-The accountable body for the LEP is Hull City Council.
+2.2.3.1 The accountable body for the LEP is Hull City Council.
 Hull City Council holds the LEP's core funding on behalf of the LEP, employs the LEP's Executive Team (which whilst bound and supported by the Council's policies and procedures, are operationally independent) and provides services from its legal, human resource and finance departments.
-It also receives the Local Growth Fund and Getting Building Fund section 31 grants from Government, and is responsible for drawing up the legal agreements for the projects which will be funded by LGF and GBF.
+It also received the Local Growth Fund and Getting Building Fund section 31 grants from Government, and is responsible for drawing up the legal agreements for the projects which will be funded by LGF and GBF.
 Hull City Council's S151 Officer has responsibility for ensuring that a local assurance framework is in place and that decisions are made in accordance with it.